 Q. Are there age requirements for operating an e-bike?

 A. According to Pennsylvania's Vehicle Code (75 Pa.
-C.S. § 3514), no person under 16 years of age shall operate a pedalcycle with electric assist.
+C.S. § 3514), no person under 16 years of age shall operate an e-bike on state and local highways per the Vehicle Code.

 Q. Does DCNR require bicycle helmets?